USING OUR FACILITY

 The Edmonton Swing Band plays various styles of music, by such composers as Glen Miller, Duke Ellington, Artie Shaw, and Benny Goodman in a "Big Band" context.
 This includes: swing, jazz, latin, rock & roll, and easy listening just to name a few.
 The sound of them practicing in Stewart Hall fills the building each Monday morning.
 Our very own Bill Faulder is a member of the swing band.

-Dawn Chorus Choir, conducted by our own RJ Chambers, is open to voices of all ages.
+Dawn Chorus Choir, conducted by RJ Chambers, is open to voices of all ages.
 The Choir sings a variety of music, from contemporary to classical.
 Their rehearsals are held on Monday mornings in the Nave of St. Timothy’s.
 Our very own Roberta Shell is a member of this choir.

 Jubiloso! is a community-based auditioned ensemble formerly associated with Concordia University of Edmonton.
 Conductor Debbie Rice is recognized internationally for her work in this unique field.
 Jubiloso! perform on the largest set of handbells and handchimes in Canada, including more than six octaves in all.
 The set was purchased from Concordia by the Alberta Guild of English Handbell Ringers in 2021, and now reside at St. Timothy’s.
 The bells can be heard ringing down in our Stewart Hall each Tuesday evening.